executors/executors/README.md

 ### `OneWayExecutor` requirements

-The `OneWayExecutor` requirements form the basis of the one-way executor concept taxonomy.
-This set of requirements specifies operations for creating execution agents without a channel for awaiting the completion of a submitted function object and obtaining its result. [*Note:* That is, the executor provides fire-and-forget semantics. *--end note*]
+The `OneWayExecutor` requirements specify requirements for executors which create execution agents without a channel for awaiting the completion of a submitted function object and obtaining its result. [*Note:* That is, the executor provides fire-and-forget semantics. *--end note*]

 A type `X` satisfies the `OneWayExecutor` requirements if it satisfies the `BaseExecutor` requirements, and `can_execute_v<X>` is true.